UPPMAX/programming_formalisms/docs/deployment/documentation.md

 !!! info "Intro"

-    - Revisit README-ext and update it with info after all our commits
+    - Revisit ``README-ext.md`` and update it with info after all our commits
         - About
     - Citing
     - Lastly, you may, if time allows, update the doc/index.md file that should describe the content